 Play can be broken up into 2 phases: adventure phase and combat phase.

 During the adventure phase characters are free to interact with the world any way the GM sees fit.
-Time during the adventure phase moves at whatever pace the Gm needs it to move.
+Time during the adventure phase moves at whatever pace the GM needs it to move.
 It may be important to know what a character is doing down to the second, or it may make sense to skip days or months of time.
 Movement in the adventure phase is unstructured, so creatures can move where they are trying to go without worrying about their speed.

 During the combat phase, players take discreet turns performing actions allotted by the game.
 These actions come with an action cost.
-Unless modified by a unique game mechanic, players have 3 actions per turn they may spend how they see fit.
-Non-player-character and enemies are also beholden to this action system.
+Unless modified by a specific game mechanic, players have 3 actions per turn they may spend how they see fit.
+Non-player-characters (NPCs) and enemies are also beholden to this action system.
 For more specifics of the combat phase see the Combat section of this document.

-Playing with numbers:
+Playing With Numbers:

 Ground level includes several effects that reduce, increase, or otherwise alter something by half, so the question is, what do you do if the result isn’t a whole number.
 The answer is round down.
 The logic behind this is simple if you consider this example; if your character can run 3.6 units in 6 seconds, can they run 4 units in 6 seconds?
 Obviously no, but they can run 3 units in 6 seconds.